Choosing the appropriate video style is the third most significant question in video advertising after marketing strategy and video type.

 Additionally, there’s also the post-production stage, which may involve voice acting, editing, music, sound effects, and graphic design, just like with animated video.

 Video animation can save you money, time, and energy because it doesn’t require real-time actors or sets.

 Animated videos also work best for more complicated products or services, making it possible to explain more abstract subjects in an easy and accessible way.
 While still being fun to watch and engaging for your audience.

-It’s harder to articulate complex ideas via live action, and it usually ends up as a combination of live actors and digital effects anyways.
-This is also why there has been a noticeable rise in animated videos within the tech world in recent years.
+It’s harder to articulate complex ideas via live-action, compared to the advanced animation technologies that we have today.
+That’s why there has been a noticeable rise in animated videos within the tech world in recent years.